rich-junwang/rich-junwang.github.io/content/posts/tech/ml_infra/triton/index.md

 - Global memory—This is the framebuffer size of the GPU and DRAM sitting in the GPU

+## Cuda Programming
+When we talk about cuda GPU parallel computing, we are actually referring to a heterogeneous computing architecture based on both CPU and GPU.
+In this architecture, the GPU and CPU are connected via a PCIe bus to work together collaboratively.
+The CPU side is referred to as the **host**, while the GPU side is referred to as the **device**.

+The CUDA programming requires cooperation between the CPU and GPU.
+In CUDA, the term host refers to the CPU and its memory, while device refers to the GPU and its memory.
+A CUDA program includes both host code and device code, which run on the CPU and GPU respectively.
+Additionally, the host and device can communicate with each other, allowing data to be transferred between them.

+The typical execution flow of a CUDA program is as follows:

+- Allocate host memory and initialize the data;
+- Allocate device memory and copy data from the host to the device;
+- Launch a CUDA kernel to perform computations on the device;
+- Copy the results from the device back to the host;
+- Free the memory allocated on both the device and the host.

+A kernel is a function that runs in parallel across multiple threads on the device (GPU).
+Kernel functions are declared using the __global__ qualifier, and when calling a kernel, the syntax <<<grid, block>>> is used to specify the number of threads to execute.

+In CUDA, every thread executes the kernel function, and each thread is assigned a unique thread ID.
+This thread ID can be accessed within the kernel using the built-in variable threadIdx.

 ### Common Libs
 - Cuda: Library to use GPUs.
 - CuTLASS: CUDA GEMM lib.